 There are two main avenues for research visitors to the CMCL: through teaching in the specialist teaching program in the Melbourne Law Masters, or taking part in the Visiting Scholar Program.
 The CMCL welcomes proposals from academics and practitioners in all areas of media and communications law and policy, including interdisciplinary work drawing on a wide range of social and cultural research.

-CMCL Annual Reports and IPRIA Annual Reports provide details about the many achievements, events and research activities undertaken at the Centre and Institute.
+CMCL Annual Reports provide details about the many achievements, events and research activities undertaken at the Centre.

 Media & Arts Law Review

 The Media & Arts Law Review is a quarterly, refereed journal examining all areas of media and arts law.